NEK-RA/userland-desktops-installer/README.md

 That's not the problem for software like browsers and etc, because:

 1. They can be installed easily from terminal
-2. Each base container packed with preinstalled TightVNC and TWM([Tab Window Manager](https://en.wikipedia.org/wiki/Twm))
+2. Each base container packed with preinstalled TightVNC and TWM([Tab Window Manager](https://en.wikipedia.org/wiki/Twm)) and they will be displayed normally

 But the changing the Desktop Environment is "more advanced" task for simple users.
 Also UserLand provides only LXDE and Xfce, while from AnLinux scripts we can get also Mate, LXQt, IceWM and Awesome.